How to Become a Forensic Psychologist

 You must also accrue the specified number of supervised clinical experience hours mandated by your state to obtain a license.
 Then, you must pass the Examination for Professional Practice in Psychology (EPPP).
 Some states also include a jurisprudence exam among their licensing requirements.

-Melissa has helpful advice for licensure candidates preparing for the EPPP.
-"Take it early after graduating while your brain is still in student mode," she suggests.
-"Put your study skills to work while they are still sharp.
+Harlow has helpful advice for licensure candidates preparing for the EPPP.
+“Take it early after graduating while your brain is still in student mode,” she suggests.
+“Put your study skills to work while they are still sharp.
 Commit yourself to about two months of hard study time, take the test, and move on.
-Don’t push it off."
+Don’t push it off.”

 ---|---|

-Frequently Asked Questions About Forensic Psychology
+Frequently Asked Questions About Becoming a Forensic Psychologist

 Forensic psychology professionals apply the principles of psychological science to crime and criminal investigations.
 Among other duties, they study psychological influences on criminal behavior, assist police investigations, serve as expert witnesses in criminal trials, and aid crime victims.